Hereditary Kidney Cancer Syndromes (PDQ®)–Patient Version

 Whether a person should get tested for hereditary kidney cancer depends on certain factors.

 Certain clues in a person's medical history or family history may lead health professionals to think that an individual may have a hereditary syndrome.
-These individuals may benefit from genetic counseling and genetic testing.
-With kidney cancer, individuals who have one or more of the following criteria may be referred for genetic testing:
+With kidney cancer, individuals who have one or more of the following criteria may be referred for genetic counseling and testing:

 - Four hereditary kidney cancer syndromes and the genes that cause them have been identified.